AndrewHazelden/dome2rect/readme.md

 Converts a latitude/longitude image to a cubic format that has a single image output with a vertical cross arrangement.

 **latlongstereo2gearvrstereo.bat**
-Converts a pair of latitude/longitude stereo images into a a cubic format that has a single image output with a Samsung GearVR Stereo horizontal strip arrangement.
+Converts a pair of latitude/longitude stereo images into a cubic format that has a single image output with a Samsung GearVR Stereo horizontal strip arrangement.

 The left LatLong frames in the image sequence should be named `<name>_L.#.jpg`, and the right LatLong frames in the image sequence should be named `<name>_R.#.jpg`.